imthenachoman/How-To-Secure-A-Linux-Server/README.md

   - configuring mount points in `/etc/fstab` (like [mounting `/tmp` in RAM using `tmpfs`](#mount-tmp-in-ram-using-tmpfs))
   - creating the initial user accounts
   - etc...
 - Your server will need to be able to send e-mails so you can get important security alerts.
-If you're not setting up a mail server check [Configure Gmail as MTA](#configure-gmail-as-mta)..
+If you're not setting up a mail server check [Configure Gmail as MTA](#configure-gmail-as-mta).

 ([Table of Contents](#table-of-contents))